OI-wiki/i18n/docs/topic/rmq.md

 ## Introduction

-RMQ is the abbreviation of [Range Maximum/Minimum Query](https://en.wikipedia.org/wiki/Range_minimum_query), which means the maximum (minimum) value of the interval.
+RMQ is the abbreviation of [Range Maximum/Minimum Query](https://en.wikipedia.org/wiki/Range_minimum_query), which means the maximum (minimum) value of an interval.

 In the following descriptions, the default initial array size is $n$ , and the default time complexity is $O($ data precomputation $)-O($ single query $)$ .